About apparent superluminal drives in generic gravity theories: Introduction

 The examples described above are of physical interest, but the precise definition of time advance is indeed very subtle \cite{olum}.
 A careful definition of time advance was introduced in \cite{olum}.
 In this reference, a space time which appears to allow time advance was constructed, but it was proven that it is in fact the flat Minkowski metric in unusual coordinates.
-This suggests that to analyse time advance by simple inspection of the metric may be misleading.
-The definition of time advance is for general space times is involved, and discussions about this can be found in the works \cite{otras}-\cite{otras4} and references therein.
-However, for space times that are Minkowski outside a tube or a bubble such as Alcubierre or Krasnikov space times, the notion of time advance is more easy to understand.
-The common point in all these constructions is that there exists a casual path going from two points $(t_1, x_1)$ to $(x_2, t_2)$ even though that $x_2-x_1>t_2-t_1$.
-The role of the tube or the bubble is to provide a local deformation of the space time in a region $K$ which is essential for this path to exist.
+This suggests that to conclude time advance by simple inspection of the metric may be misleading.
+The definition of time advance for general space times is involved, and discussions about this can be found in the works \cite{otras}-\cite{otras4} and references therein.
+However, for space times that are Minkowski outside a tube or a bubble such as Alcubierre or Krasnikov space times, the notion of time advance is easier to understand.
+The common point in all these constructions is the existence of a causal path going from two points $(t_1, x_1)$ to $(x_2, t_2)$ even though that $x_2-x_1>t_2-t_1$.
+The role of the tube or the bubble is to provide a local deformation of the space time in a region $K$, which is essential for this path to exist.
 The path in fact crosses that region $K$.
 By use of some results due to Tipler and Hawking \cite{tipler1}-\cite{tipler3}, it can be shown that all these examples violate the Null Energy Conditions at least in some part of this region.

 The results just described raise the question of whether time advance could hold in theories which do not violate the Null Energy Conditions.
 In this context, a theorem due to Gao and Wald \cite{gaowald} may be relevant.
 Its statement is the following. \\